mercadopago/devsite-docs/guides/plugins/woocommerce/introduction.en.md

 >
 > Protect your integration!
 >
-> In October 2022, the WooCommerce plugin's versions before 4.5.0 will be discontinued.
-Keep your store always up to date with the latest version so you don't have to suspend transactions and expose sensitive data.
+> In October 2022, the WooCommerce plugin versions before 4.5.0 will be discontinued.
+Keep your store always up to date with the latest version to avoid having to suspend transactions and exposing sensitive data.

 [WooCommerce](https://woocommerce.com/) is a plugin that allows you to enable your [WordPress](https://wordpress.com/pt-br/create/?utm_source=google&utm_campaign=google_wpcom_search_brand_desktop_br_pt&utm_medium=paid_search&keyword=wordpress&creative=405409862800&campaignid=662299893&adgroupid=55904101192&matchtype=e&device=c&network=g&targetid=kwd-313411415&gclsrc=aw.ds&gclid=Cj0KCQjw6s2IBhCnARIsAP8RfAjJw-W6L7Lm5t3QdPwg8oRXUA783ncsLK4sSYBaU5ObfjUylCwwi20aAgLXEALw_wcB) website/blog to work as a virtual store capable of offering buyers the possibility to make payments using Mercado Pago through an integration.